-This seminar is intended for graduate students and postdoctoral fellows interested in anthropological approaches to population issues and is normally taken as the second course in a two-course sequence that begins with ANTH 2300.
+This seminar is intended for graduate students and postdoctoral fellows interested in anthropological approaches to population issues.
 The overarching theme of the seminar is the contributions that sociocultural anthropology can make to the understanding of population processes.

 ANTH 2310A.
 Violence, Governance, and Transnationalism.